lwanger/cooked_input/docs/tutorial.rst

 Command line tools and terminal input are very useful.
 I end up writing lots of programs that get some simple input from the user and process it.
 It may be a creating a report from a database or a simple text-based game.
-While it sounds trivial, handling command line prompts is not easy, and the the Python standard library doesn't have anything to make this easier.
+While it sounds trivial, handling all of the exceptions and corner cases of command line input is not easy, and the the Python standard library doesn't have anything to make it easier.
 Let's start with a simple example.

 The first program in an introduction to Python usually looks something like this: